dbmcclain/Astronomy/README.md

 **prec** _RA-ang Dec-ang from-epoch &optional to-epoch => RA_ang, Dec_ang_
 - Implements the IAU Long-Term Precession models for Ecliptic and Equatorial polar precession.
 - to-epoch defaults to now.
-- As good as it gets, sans Nutation and Aberration.
+- As good as it gets, in this library of code - incorporates the most complete, long-term, precession and nutation.
 - Claims to be within 100 arcsec for 200,000 years on either side of J2000.0.
 (Who would know? if it isn't.)
 ```
 (map-mult (#'to-ra #'to-dec)